penciledin/solopress/_toast/2018-07-02-Fourth_of_July.md

 poet: Corn Goddess
 date: 2018-07-01 12:30:00
 number: 001
 description: Every year, the Fourth of July tends to have different meaning for all of us.
-This poem by Corn Goddess shows that despite history and current events (or maybe because of them), it’s never a bad idea to just keep dancing.
+Corn Goddess couldn’t be more right here.
+Despite history and current events (or maybe because of them), it’s never a bad idea to just dance.
 image: /img/toast/001-fourth-of-july.jpg
 image-caption: Photo courtesy Corn Goddess
 ---